What is a cardiac risk assessment?

 Modifiable risk factors

-For more information from the Heart Foundation on each of these modifiable risk factors click on one of the headings above.
+For more information from the Heart Foundation or other support organisations on each of these modifiable risk factors click on one of the headings above.

 Australian guidelines now recommend that your “absolute risk” be measured.
 This is done by taking the factors listed below into account and using a risk calculator to assess your risk of developing cardiovascular disease over the next five years.